Switch your car journeys for a bike and save

 More details on how to do this and the forms to use are in the FAQs.

-Transfer fees will be waived if the request is received within 90 days of the shares being transferred in to the Share Service.
+Transfer fees will be waived if the request is received within 90 days of the shares being transferred in to the Share Service Account.
 For information see the details of dealing fees.

-If you continue to hold shares the value of them could fall and you may not get all your money back, alternatively they could increase in value and your capital gain is above the annual CGT allowance limit.
+If you continue to hold shares the value of them could fall and you may not get all your money back.
+Alternatively, they could increase in value and your capital gain could increase above the annual CGT allowance limit.

-This gives you easy access to an ISA, which helps to mitigate your CGT liability should you sell straight away or to hold them over time.
+This gives you easy access to an ISA, which helps to mitigate your CGT liability should you sell your shares straight away or hold them over time.

 What you'll receive if you decide on the EQi ISA:

-For those of you with a share value over £20,000, the annual ISA allowance, this election choice has been built so that any shares above the share value of £20,000 will be transferred into an EQi Dealing account in the new financial year, which starts 6 April 2025.
+For those of you with a share value over £20,000, the annual ISA allowance, this election choice has been built so that any shares above the share value of £20,000 will be transferred into an EQi Dealing account.

 Please be aware that if you move your shares from your EQi Dealing account into your ISA after 90 days from buying the shares, the shares will be sold and bought again which may give rise to a CGT liability.